-The study of bitopological spaces was first initiated by J. C. Kelly [6] in 1963 and thereafter a large number of papers have been done to generalize the topological concepts to bitopological setting.
+The study of bitopological spaces was first initiated by Kelly (1963) and thereafter a large number of papers have been done to generalize the topological concepts to bitopological setting.
 In literature there are several generalizations of the notion of Lindelöf spaces and these are studied separately for different reasons and purposes.
-In 1982, Balasubramaniam [1] introduced and studied the notion of nearly Lindelöf spaces and in 1996, Cammaroto and Santoro [3] studied and gave further new results about these spaces followed by Kılıçman and Fawakhreh [8].
+Balasubramaniam (1982) introduced and studied the notion of nearly Lindelöf spaces and Cammaroto and Santoro (1996) studied and gave further new results about these spaces followed by Kılıçman and Fawakhreh (2000).
 In the same paper Cammaroto and Santoro introduced the notion of nearly regular-Lindelöf spaces by using regular covers and leave open the study of this new concept.
-In 2001, Fawakhreh and Kılıçman [4] studied this new generalization of Lindelöf spaces and obtained some results.
+Kılıçman and Fawakhreh (2001) studied this new generalization of Lindelöf spaces and obtained some results.

-Recently the authors [15] introduced and studied the notion of pairwise nearly Lindelöf spaces in bitopological setting and extended some results due to Cammaroto and Santoro [3] and Fawakhreh and Kılıçman [8].
+Recently, Salleh and Kılıçman (2009) introduced and studied the notion of pairwise nearly Lindelöf spaces in bitopological setting and extended some results due to Cammaroto and Santoro (1996) and Kılıçman and Fawakhreh (2000).
 The purpose of this paper is to define the notion of nearly regular-Lindelöf property in bitopological spaces, which we will call pairwise nearly regular-Lindelöf spaces and investigate some of their characterizations.